 We all know that eating a balanced diet is crucial to leading a healthy lifestyle, but not all healthy foods are created equally.
 When it comes to heart health, some foods may provide more nutritional benefits than others.
-Below is a list of the top heart-healthy foods within each level of the food pyramid.
+Below is a list of the top heart-healthy foods.
 Be sure to keep these foods in mind the next time you are at the grocery store.

 Please consult your health care professional before making any drastic changes to your diet, especially if you suffer with any chronic ailments or have health concerns that involve diet restrictions.

-- Blueberries – According to Fitbie, blueberries contain a compound known as anthocyanin, a type of flavonoid.
-Flavonoids are antioxidants that may protect cells from damage caused by free radicals and have been shown to reduce the risk of cardiovascular disease.
+- Blueberries – According to Healthline, blueberries contain a compound known as a type of Flavonoids are antioxidants that may protect cells from damage caused by free radicals and have been shown to reduce the risk of cardiovascular disease.

 - Salmon – Salmon is an excellent source of omega-3 fatty acids, which, according to WebMD, may help boost the immune system, reduce blood clots, lower triglyceride levels, protect arteries from plaque buildup, and lower blood pressure.

-- Soy Milk – Soy milk contains a component known as isoflavones, another type of flavonoid.
-As stated before, there is evidence that these antioxidants may reduce the risk of cardiovascular disease.
+- Soy Milk – Soy milk contains a component known as another type of As stated before, there is evidence that these antioxidants may reduce the risk of cardiovascular disease.

-- Steel-Cut Oats – Steel-cut oats are not to be confused with instant oatmeal, which is often loaded with as much sugar as a Pop-Tart!
-(Fitbie) They are less processed than instant oatmeal, and therefore contain much more fiber to help flush out bad cholesterol.
+- Steel-Cut Oats – Steel-cut oats are not to be confused with packets of instant oatmeal, which are often loaded with sugar.
+For instance, one packet of maple brown sugar oatmeal contains 13 grams of equals over 4 teaspoons of sugar!
+Healthline) Steel-cut are less processed than instant oatmeal, and therefore contain much more fiber to help flush out bad cholesterol.

 - Kidney Beans – Kidney beans are rich in B-complex vitamins, which may help protect against blood clots and atherosclerosis (hardening of the arteries).
 They are also full of omega-3 fatty acids, calcium and fiber.